Viima-R/infraa/README.md

 # infraa
-Practice repository for IaC course
+Practice repository for IaC course.
+Generated on creation.

+This was added locally!